 Graft versus host disease

-GVHD happens because the donor stem cells or bone marrow contain cells from your donor's immune system.
+GvHD happens because the donor stem cells contain cells from your donor's immune system.
 These cells sometimes recognise your own tissues as being foreign and attack them.
-This causes side effects, but can also be an advantage, as the immune cells might also attack any lymphoma cells left after your treatment.
+This causes side effects, but can also be an advantage.
+This is because the immune cells might also attack any lymphoma cells left after your treatment.